-Abstract.
+15 Abstract.
 Glacial periods undergo frequent climate shifts between warm interstadials and cold stadials on a millennial timescale.
-Recent studies have shown show that the duration of these climate modes varies with the background climate; a colder background climate and lower CO2 generally results in a shorter interstadial and a longer stadial through its impact on the Atlantic Meridional Overturning Circulation (AMOC).
-However, the duration of stadials wasis shorter during the Marine Isotope Stage 3 (MIS3) compared with MIS5, despite the colder climate in MIS3, suggesting potential control from other climate factors on the duration of stadials.
-In this study, we investigated investigate the role of glacial ice sheets.
-For this purpose, freshwater hosing experiments were are conducted with an atmosphere-ocean general circulation model under MIS5a7 MIS3 and MIS3 boundary conditions, and MIS3 boundary conditions with MIS5a ice sheet conditions, sheets.
+Recent studies have shown that the duration of these climate modes varies with the background climate; a colder background climate and lower CO2 generally results in a shorter interstadial and a longer stadial through its impact on the Atlantic Meridional Overturning Circulation (AMOC).
+However, the duration of stadials was shorter during the Marine Isotope Stage 3 (MIS3) compared with MIS5, despite the colder climate in MIS3, suggesting potential control from other climate factors on the duration of stadials.
+In this study, we investigated the role of glacial ice sheets.
+For this purpose, freshwater hosing experiments were conducted with an atmosphere-ocean general circulation model under MIS5a, MIS3 and MIS3 with MIS5a ice sheet conditions.
 The impact of ice sheet differences on the duration of the stadials was evaluated by comparing recovery times of the AMOC after freshwater forcing was reduced.
-Hosing experiments showed show a slightly shorter recovery time of the AMOC in MIS3 compared with MIS5a, which wasis consistent with ice core data.
-We found find that larger glacial ice sheets in MIS3 shortened shorten the recovery time.
-Sensitivity experiments showed show that stronger surface winds over the North Atlantic shortened shortened shortened. the recovery time by increasing the surface salinity and decreasing the sea ice amount in the deepwater formation region, which set favourable conditions for oceanic convection.
-In contrast, we also found find that surface cooling by larger ice sheets tended tends to increase the recovery time of the AMOC by increasing the sea ice thickness over the deepwater formation region.
-Thus, this study suggests that the larger ice sheet in MIS3 compared with MIS5a could have contributed to the shortening of stadials in MIS3, despite the climate being colder than that of MIS5a, when the effect of surface wind played plays a larger role.
+Hosing experiments showed a slightly shorter recovery time of the AMOC in MIS3 compared with MIS5a, which was consistent with ice core data.
+We found that larger glacial ice sheets in MIS3 shortened the recovery time.
+Sensitivity experiments showed that stronger surface winds over the North Atlantic shortened the recovery time by increasing the surface salinity and decreasing the sea ice amount in the deepwater formation region, which set favourable conditions for oceanic convection.
+In contrast, we also found that surface cooling by larger ice sheets tended to increase the recovery time of the AMOC by increasing the sea ice thickness over the deepwater formation region.
+Thus, this study suggests that the larger ice sheet in MIS3 compared with MIS5a could have contributed to the shortening of stadials in MIS3, despite the climate being colder than that of MIS5a, when the effect of surface wind played a larger role.